 Set out cones as shown.
 Players work individually through the 20m course.
 They sprint to the first cone.
 Between the second and third cones they decelerate until they are almost stopped.
 At the third cone they accelerate and then change direction at each of the remaining cones.

 Set up a 10m square and put two obstacles in the middle.
 One player sprints round the outside to the opposite corner.
 The other player sprints through the middle and round the obstacles.
-The first player to the opposite corner wins.
+The winning players is the first one to the opposite corner.

 Everyone can be made faster